woosaaahh/sj.nvim/README.md

-	auto_jump = false, -- automatically jump if there is only one match use_overlay = true, -- apply an overlay to better identify labels and matches separator = ":", -- separator used to extract pattern and label from the user input
+	auto_jump = false, -- automatically jump if there is only one match use_overlay = true, -- apply an overlay to better identify labels and matches separator = ":", -- separator used to extract pattern and label from the user input label_as_prefix = false, -- if true, the label will be positioned before the match

 	-- stylua: ignore
 	labels = {